- Military Life Cycle

-Deployments and separations are unavoidable parts of military life that can present unique challenges.
-The prospect of having to manage things by yourself that you are used to sharing with your partner can be overwhelming.
+Deployments and separations are parts of military life that can present unique challenges.
+The prospect of managing things by yourself you are used to sharing with your partner can be overwhelming.
 Rest assured, there are things you can do and support you can tap to help you navigate deployment challenges.
 Whether you are single or have a family, the following tips and resources can help you (and your children) build resilience and stay deployment strong.

 Download the Chill Drills by Military OneSource app.